luvluvdt3/BabylonLearning/NOTE.md

 ```
 ## Campfire Model:
 - Cool Free 2D, 3D, Sound here: https://www.kenney.nl/assets
-- So download the whole stuff from the website -> has A LOT of .glb for each object -> Put them all together using Blender (and yep idk how :v gotta learn Blender;-;)
+- So download the whole stuff from the website -> has A LOT of .glb for each object -> Put them all together using Blender (and yep idk how :v gotta learn Blender ;-;) -> Other option: use tool AssetForge but its not free ;-;
 - Again, check it with https://sandbox.babylonjs.com/

+# ------------------05) Dynamic Lights and Shadows---------------